GNS3/gns3-server/docs/curl.rst

         "node_id": "83892a4d-aea0-4350-8b3e-d0af3713da74",
         "node_type": "vpcs",
         "project_id": "b8c070f7-f34c-4b7b-ba6f-be3d26ed073f",
+        "properties": {},
         "status": "stopped"
     }

-The properties dictionnary contains all setting specific to a node type (dynamips, docker, vpcs...)

 Link nodes
 ###########

-Now we need to link the two VPCS by connecting their port 0 together.
+The two VPCS nodes can be linked together using their port number 0 (VPCS has only one network adapter with one port):

 .. code-block:: shell-session